 What is a car insurance policy number?

-Anyone who holds an auto insurance policy benefits from knowing their car insurance policy number.
+Anyone who holds an auto insurance policy may benefit from knowing their car insurance policy number.
 In many cases, you can look up your policy number if you forget it.
 However, suppose you’ve just been in a car accident.
-In that case, you need to provide the other drivers with your auto insurance information.
+In that case, you may need to provide the other drivers with your auto insurance information.
 This information includes your car insurance policy number.
-In a car accident, you’ll also need to get the other driver’s policy number, just as you need to provide yours.
+You may also need to get the other driver’s policy number, just as you may need to provide yours.

 How to find your car insurance policy number

-It will be printed within the policy documents given to you when you set up your policy.
+In addition to outlining your coverage options, the policy documents you receive when setting up your policy should also contain your auto policy number.
 Beyond that, insurance policy numbers are generally attached to all paperwork associated with that policy.
-Thankfully, this means that you can find it in several ways.
+Thankfully, this means that you can typically find it in several ways.

-- If you have an online account with your insurance company, you can likely find your policy number.
+- Log into your account: If you have an online account with your insurance company, you can likely find your policy number.
 Go to the company website and log into your account.
 Once you are logged in, you may see your policy number listed with your account information.

-- You can always contact your insurance agent.
+- Contact your insurance agent: You can always contact your insurance agent during your carrier’s business hours.
 Inform them of who you are and request your policy number.
 They may require some proof of identification, so be ready just in case.

 How to find someone else’s car insurance policy number

-- If you have a legal cause, like being the victim of a hit and run, you may file a police report and request to be informed of whether or not the vehicle was insured.
+- File a police report: If you have a legal cause, like being the victim of a hit-and-run, you may file a police report and request to be informed of whether or not the vehicle was insured.
 This represents a valid reason because, in this case, the insurance of that vehicle may be liable for damages done to yours.

 Frequently asked questions